Sina-Mohammadi/SFUDA-CropMapping/README.md

 ### Usage

-1- Download the preprocessed training data for the three sites in the USA from [Google Drive](https://drive.google.com/file/d/1sF0djNwGY2uXnxwvQPQuiVMhyNEsp_nz/view?usp=sharing) - Then extract the ZIP file into the root directory.
+1- Download the preprocessed data for the three sites in the USA from [Google Drive](https://drive.google.com/file/d/1sF0djNwGY2uXnxwvQPQuiVMhyNEsp_nz/view?usp=sharing) - Then extract the ZIP file into the root directory.

 2- Pretrain the model on the source domain data using the following code: